jeromebrule/jerome-brule-ecc-dssb-IS24-code-challenge/README.md

 ### Register new admin user with postman.

-<sup>Once the app is running and use those user to login and test the users stories.</sup>
+Once the app is running and use those user to login and test the users stories.
 Open [http://localhost:3000/api/auth/signin](http://localhost:3000/api/auth/signin) with your browser to see the result.

 ```